uspki/policies/certificate-policy.md

 All Domain Validation TLS Server Authentication certificates issued under this CP shall include Subject Identity Information of commonName.
 Domain Validation TLS Server Authentication certificates may include Subject Identity Information of countryName.
 If the Applicant requests a Domain Validation TLS Server Authentication certificate that will contain Subject Identity Information to include countryName field, then the CA shall verify the country associated with the Subject using a verification process meeting the requirements of Section 3.2.2.3.

 All Organization Validation TLS Server Authentication certificates issued under this CP shall include Subject Identity Information of commonName, countryName, organizationName and stateOrProvinceName and shall not include any other Subject Identity Information.
-If the Applicant requests a Certificate that will contain Subject Identity Information comprised of the countryName field and organizationName and stateOrProvinceName, then the CA shall verify the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements Section 3.2.2.1.
+If the Applicant requests a Certificate that will contain Subject Identity Information comprised of the countryName field and organizationName and stateOrProvinceName, then the CA shall verify the identity of the Applicant, and the authenticity of the Applicant Representative's certificate request using a verification process meeting the requirements in Section 3.2.2.1.

 #### 3.2.2.1 Identity
-U.S. Government entities are in the jurisdiction of the U.S. Government.
-All three branches of the U.S. Government have primary headquarters located in the city of Washington in the District of Columbia in the United States of America.
-Any Organization Validation TLS Server Authentication certificate issued under this CP shall be for U.S. Government mission purposes and for consumers, partners, and other relying parties to identify the U.S. Government as the subject.

-For Organization Validation TLS Server Authentication certificates, the CA shall verify that the Applicant is under authority of one of the three branches of the U.S. Government, and information shall be verified by the CA using documentation provided by, or through communication with, at least one of the following:

-1. A third party database that is periodically updated and considered a Reliable Data Source such as the .gov and .mil Domain Name Registrars
-2. An Attestation Letter

-The CA may use the same documentation or communication described above to verify both the Applicant's identity as part of the organizationName of the U.S. Government (o=U.S. Government) and assert the stateOrProvinceName as District of Columbia.

-#### 3.2.2.2 Doing Business As (DBA) and/or Tradename
-Subject Identity Information shall not include a DBA or tradename.

-#### 3.2.2.3 Verification of Country
 This CP is restricted to the generic Top Level Domains (gTLDs) for .gov and .mil which are registered as the sub-category of _sponsored_ TLDs (sTLDs) with ICANN.

 The .gov sTLD is sponsored by the U.S. Government's General Services Administration.
 The .gov regulations are defined in 41 CFR Part 102-173.
-Under 41 CFR Part 102-173.30, registration in the .gov domain is only available to official governmental organizations in the United States including Federal, State and local governments, and Native Sovereign Nations.
+Under 41 CFR Part 102-173.30, registration in the .gov domain is only available to official governmental organizations in the United States including Federal (U.S. Government), State and local governments, and Native Sovereign Nations.

 The .mil sTLD is sponsored by the U.S. Government's Department of Defense.
 The .mil domain exists for the exclusive use of the Department of Defense and is referenced in Department of Defense Instruction (DoDI) 8410.01.

 The Domain Name Registrars for both .gov and .mil are managed by the U.S. Government.

+All three branches of the U.S. Government have primary headquarters located in the city of Washington in the District of Columbia in the United States of America.
+Any Organization Validation TLS Server Authentication certificate issued under this CP shall be for U.S. Government mission purposes and for consumers, partners, and other relying parties to identify the U.S. Government as the subject.
+For Organization Validation TLS Server Authentication certificates, the CA shall verify that the Applicant is under authority of one of the three branches of the U.S. Government and this verification is sufficient to assert the organizationName of the U.S. Government (o=U.S. Government) and assert the stateOrProvinceName as District of Columbia.

+Verification may rely upon the .gov and .mil Domain Name Registrars.

+#### 3.2.2.2 Doing Business As (DBA) and/or Tradename
+Subject Identity Information shall not include a DBA or tradename.

+#### 3.2.2.3 Verification of Country
 All CAs shall verify the inclusion of subject:countryName in Subscriber certificates by one of the following:

-- the requested Domain Name is within the .mil or .gov sTLD domain space
+- The requested Domain Name is within the .mil or .gov sTLD domain space
-- information provided by the Domain Name Registrar
+- Information provided by the Domain Name Registrar

 #### 3.2.2.4 Validation of Domain Authorization or Control
 CAs shall confirm that, as of the date the Certificate was issued, the CA has validated each Fully-Qualified Domain Name (FQDN) listed in the Certificate using at least one of the methods listed in Section 3.2.2.4.x.